Salary Negotiation with HR - Tips & Examples

 Here are 10 tips to navigate salary negotiation with HR.
 These steps will assist candidates in smoothly landing an offer for their first job interview.

-1. Do the research: Salary negotiations should be based on research.
+1. Do the research: Salary negotiation with HR should be based on research.
 One can determine the average salary for the position with a little research.
-Analysing this data can determine how much more or less candidates are willing to settle for.
+Analyzing this data can determine how much more or less candidates are willing to settle for.

 2. Staying positive: It is essential to remain positive throughout the process.
 Negativity in candidates may impact the salary negotiation with HR.